pcheng17/aoc-python/2024/README.md

 I think this one was pretty easy.
 The problem statement itself was a little hard to parse but in the end, it was pretty straight forward.
 I don't think there were any traps.

+### Day 9

+Wow, this one took quite a bit of time to understand what was going on.
+It felt like there was a lot of moving pieces in this problem, and using only words and a few pictures didn't do explaining the problem justice.
+However, once the problem started making sense, I think this was actually a very interesting problem.
+It touches on some important algorithms and data structures, such as the idea of matching two indices toward each other, or the idea of a heap (which I did not actually use, oh well).
+All in all, despite being a hard problem to understand, I liked it.